 - In the Basic tab complete Add/remove supporter(s): user(s) and group(s) that will have access in every Process of type Ticket that is created.

-- Case category: Select the Process Category you have created upon this specific occasion through Lists.
+- Category: Select the Process Category you have created upon this specific occasion through Lists.

 - Notification type: Choose in which way supporter(s) will be notified upon a new Ticket creation.
-The pre-selected option is Notification, but you may add Email and SMS, too.
+The options are Notification, but you may add Email and SMS, too.

 - Ticketing Email: This is the field, where you should put the email your company is using to track customer tickets.